Berlin Halts anti-corona Rally As European Cities Protest Masks - UrduPoint

 Many governments now hope tighter mask rules will offset the need for a return to economically-devastating lockdowns, though the French government said it could not rule out new stay-at-home orders.

-France on Friday said there had been an "exponential" rise in coronavirus cases with more than 7,000 new infections in 24 hours.
+France on Saturday said there had been 5,400 new coronavirus cases in the past 24 hours following over 7,400 registered on Friday.

+But the increasing cases did nothing to stop several hundred young party-goers people holding an illegal rave in the centre of the country despite a ban on such events.

+Police were out in force and made some arrests but did not forcibly evacuate the youngsters.

 Saturday's Berlin rally came as coronavirus cases continue to rise in Germany, with daily new infection numbers reaching highs not seen since April.